adafruit/makecode-newsletter/_drafts/template.md

 ## Contribute!

 The MakeCode Newsletter is a community-run newsletter with support from Microsoft.
 The complete [archives are here](https://www.adafruitdaily.com/category/makecode/).
+Contributions are welcome!
+Please make pull request to modify the latest draft from inside the `_drafts` directory on [GitHub](https://github.com/adafruit/makecode-newsletter/tree/master/_drafts).